yasawibu/pcapng2csv/README.md

 # pcapng2csv
 pcapng2csv v0.1 - [Download here]

-Program for convert .pcapng files to .csv files
+Program for convert .pcapng files to .csv files.
 *Wireshark need to be installed to use this program.*

 Catatan: